horenbergerb/FriendSimulator/README.md

+# Deprecation Notice

+With the recent innovations in small LLMs such as [LLaMa](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/), fine-tuning GPT2 has become somewhat irrelevant.
+Additionally, Discord has made some substantial changes to their formatting (the introduction of threads was a big one) that I have not had the time to keep up with.

+Thus, I'm sunsetting this project.
+Maybe in the future I'll create a pipeline for generating LLaMa-friendly training data from Discord logs, but GPT2 is probably out of the picture.

+Thanks to everyone who took interest in this project!
+I really appreciate it.

+tldr: Be warned, this code is no longer maintained, and its functionality is not guaranteed.

 # Overview

 Have your friends ever been offline when you really wanted to chat?
 Have you ever felt irresponsible for not having a backup of your friends?
 Do you believe that piracy isn't theft?